 New rules inspire customer-friendly policies

 For instance, the Credit CARD Act set strict caps on penalty fees and finance charges.
-The Citi Simplicity Card promises to streamline accounts by eliminating certain fees.
-In addition to no annual fee ever, the Citi Simplicity Card is promoting no late fees ever and no penalty rates ever for customers who stay in touch with the bank.
+The Citi Simplicity Card eliminates certain fees.
+In addition to no annual fee ever, the Citi Simplicity Card is promoting no late fees ever and no penalty rates ever, check their online application for details and terms and conditions.
 Slate from Chase includes the online Blueprint service that helps customers plan how they'll pay back large balances.
 Data from the tool helps Chase more accurately project how much cash it will have on hand to meet regulators' demands.

 Fed support encourages longer balance transfer offers